heesookiim/LG-Ai-Hackathon/README.md

 # LG-Ai-Hackathon
 The official Hackathon website is in Korean.
-To check, [click the link](https://dacon.io/en/competitions/official/236055/overview/description).
+To check, [click the link](https://dacon.io/en/competitions/official/236055/overview/description). <br />
 Hosted by: LG AI Research
 ## Topic
 Develop an AI model that classifies the quality status of products based on real-world data from smart factories.